yasershahi/bluestream/README.md

 [![Build](https://github.com/yasershahi/bluestream/actions/workflows/build.yml/badge.svg)](https://github.com/yasershahi/bluestream/actions/workflows/build.yml)

 > **Attention:**
-> It is my custom Fedora Silverblue Bootc image — provided as an example.
+> This custom Fedora Silverblue Bootc image — provided as an example.
 Do not deploy it to your devices without reviewing and testing first!

 ## Rebasing